Politics of Portugal: Political powers

 Government in Portugal is made up of three branches originally envisioned by enlightenment philosopher Baron de Montesquieu: executive, legislative, and judicial.
 Each branch is separate and is designed to keep checks and balances on the others.
-The President's powers, however, do not fall into either of the traditional three, forming instead a sort of "moderating power" over the legislature and the government.
+The President's powers, however, do not fall into either of the traditional three, forming instead a sort of "moderating power" over the government and the legislature.

-The four main organs of the national government are the presidency, the prime minister and Council of Ministers (the government), the Assembly of the Republic (the parliament), and the judiciary.
+The four main organs of the national government are the President, the Government (which includes the prime minister and the Council of Ministers), the Assembly of the Republic (Parliament), and the judiciary, made up of different hierarchies of courts (the Supreme Court of Justice and its lower courts, the Supreme Administrative Court and its lower courts, the Constitutional Court and the Court of Auditors).